Random self-similar trees and a hierarchical branching process: Tree Representation of Continuous Functions

+This section examines level set tree and the respective pruning for a positive continuous excursion $X_t$ on $[a,b]$.
+Formally, consider a continuous function $X_t$ with a finite number of local minima and such that $X_a=X_b=0$ and $X_t>0$ for $a<t<b$.
+Furthermore, consider excursion $X^{(1)}_t$, $t\in[a,b]$, obtained by a linear interpolation of the boundary values and the local minima of $X_t$; as well as functions $X^{(m)}_t$, $t\in[a,b]$, for $m\ge 1$, obtained by taking the local minima of $X_t$ iteratively $m$ times, and linearly interpolating their values together with $X_a=X_b=0$ (see Fig.~\ref{fig:prune1}a).

-In the space of continuous functions, the pruning corresponds to coarsening the function resolution by removing (smoothing) the local maxima.
+In the space of level set trees of continuous functions, the pruning $\cR$ corresponds to coarsening the respective function by removing (smoothing) its local maxima, as illustrated in Fig.~\ref{fig:prune1}.
 An iterative pruning corresponds to iterative transition to the local minima.

-\begin{prop}[{{\bf Pruning of a function, \cite{ZK12}}}] The transition from a function $X\in C([a,b])$ with a finite number of distinct local minima to the linearly interpolated function $X^{(1)}\in C([a,b])$ of its local minima corresponds to the pruning of the level-set tree $\textsc{level}(X)$.
+\begin{prop}[{{\bf Pruning for positive excursions, \cite{ZK12}}}] Using the definitions of this section, the transition from a positive excursion $X_t$ to the respective excursion $X^{(1)}_t$ of its local minima corresponds to pruning of the level-set tree $\textsc{level}(X_t)$.
+This is illustrated in a diagram of Fig.~\ref{fig:prune2}.
 Formally,

-where $X^{(m)}$ is obtained from $X$ by iteratively taking local minima $m$ times (i.e., local minima of local minima and so on.) \end{prop}